n33d4n4m3/VEDocs/docs/getting_started/setup.md

 > To achieve this, the datapack will disable itself on each reload and then re-enable itself, this time at the first position in the execution order.
 > To avoid unexpected behavior, care should be taken that other datapacks use the ```datapack enable``` command in their load function only conditionally (cooldown or run once).
 Otherwise unpredictable behavior or reload loops may occur.

-If VanillaEvents was only installed as a dependency for another datapack, you are now done.
-Have fun!
+**If VanillaEvents was only installed as a dependency for another datapack, you are now done.
+Have fun!**

+---

 If you want to develop a datapack using the features of VanillaEvents, continue with the next section.